 - Funds cannot be used for recurring salaries or operating funds.
 Where an initiative is seeking seed funding for a pilot initiative or as a bridge towards an ongoing initiative, a rationale for short-term seed or bridge funding must be strong and there needs to be a concrete sustainability plan.

 - Allocated funds that are unspent, or in the event that the project/initiative/event/program is cancelled, must be returned.

 - Funds cannot be used to cover personal professional development or to attend conferences or workshops.

-- Funds will be transferred to UBC faculty/school/department account OR via cheque payable to the AMS, GSS, or the SUO, care of the student group/club account.
+- Funds will be transferred to UBC faculty/school/department account.

 - Projects must be completed within a year from approval of funding.
 A project report must be submitted to the committee one month after the completion of the project.
 Future funding for the individual or group will be contingent upon receipt of this information.

 Starting September 13th, applications will be reviewed on a rolling basis every six to eight weeks until August 2024 or until the funds run out.